-WHEREAS, the postwar land takings were mixed in time and process with limited and inadequate compensation for personal injury and death and property damage under the Federally-created Land and Claims Commission; and
+WHEREAS, the postwar land takings were mixed in time and process with limited and inadequate compensation for personal injury and death and property damage under the federally created Land and Claims Commission; and

-WHEREAS, the United States federal government still has not appreciated the connection between compensation for the sufferings of the people of Guam at the hands of the Japanese occupiers and the takings of land; and
+WHEREAS, the United States Federal Government still has not appreciated the connection between compensation for the sufferings of the people of Guam at the hands of the Japanese occupiers and the takings of land; and

 WHEREAS, the Land and Claims Commission condemned land, but became bogged down in the legal complexities of hundreds of property transactions.
 Rogers states [p.
 215] that, "The commission was understaffed as well as inexperienced in real estate matters.
-Higher commands nonetheless pressured the staff to meet tight deadlines for land transfers in order for construction of new military projects to proceed"; and
+Higher commands nonetheless pressured the staff to meet tight deadlines for land transfers in order for construction of new military projects to proceed...;" and

-WHEREAS, when former landowners or their heirs attempted to take these injustices to Federal court for redress of the situation, they were told that the statute of limitations had been exceeded; and
+WHEREAS, when former landowners or their heirs attempted to take these injustices to federal court for redress of the situation, they were told that the statute of limitations had been exceeded; and

-WHEREAS, without consultation with Guam officials or owners of leased properties, the new civilian governor, Carlton Skinner, signed a quitclaim deed on July 31, 1950, the day before the Organic Act went into effect,
+WHEREAS, without consultation with Guam officials or owners of leased properties, the new civilian governor, Carlton Skinner, signed a quit-claim deed on July 31, 1950, the day before the Organic Act went into effect, whereby the Government of Guam transferred all condemned property to the United States of America "for its own use."
+This left the Navy and Air Force in direct control of about 49,600 acres, or over 36 percent of the island; and

-- 1 whereby the Government of Guam transferred all condemned property to the - 2 United States of America "for its own use."
-This left the Navy and Air Force - 3 in direct control of about forty-nine thousand six hundred (49,600) acres, or - 4 over thirty-six percent (36%) of the island; and - 5 WHEREAS, the very first case in the new court under the Organic Act, - 6 which granted American citizenship to the Chamorros, was a retaking of all of - 7 the previous takings, to ensure that no claim could be made that land could - 8 not be taken from the Chamorros prior to their becoming American citizens; - 9 and - 10 WHEREAS, in 1977, the creation of the new War in the Pacific Memorial - 11 Park saw the condemnation of coastal land in the Agat area, thus preventing - the construction of the Agat Marina for many years; and - 13 WHEREAS, in the 1980's, the U.S. Congress attempted to correct the - 14 obvious injustice of the postwar land takings by authorizing the land taking - 15 cases to be reopened and additional compensation be paid; and - WHEREAS, while many former landowners accepted the class action - 17 settlement under this law, some previous landowners of large holdings, such - 18 as those at Andersen Air Force Base and including the very land at NCTS - 19 envisioned by the federal government for the new Marine Corps base, opted - 20 out of the settlement and their claims against the federal government under - 21 that law have not been settled to this day; and - WHEREAS, the final insult to the people of Guam came when the three - 23 hundred eighty-five (385) acres of the former Naval Facility, Guam at Ritidian being returned to the original landowners via the Government of Guam; and
+WHEREAS, the very first case in the new court under the Organic Act, which granted American citizenship to the Chamorros, was a retaking of all of the previous takings, to ensure that no claim could be made that

+95 land could not be taken from the Chamorros prior to their becoming 96 American citizens; and

+WHEREAS, in 1977, creation of the new War in the Pacific Memorial Park saw the condemnation of coastal land in the Agat area, thus preventing the construction of the Agat Marina for many years; and

+WHEREAS, in the 1980's, the U.S. Congress attempted to correct the obvious injustice of the postwar land takings by authorizing the land taking cases to be reopened and additional compensation be paid; and

+WHEREAS, while many former land owners accepted the class action settlement under this law, some previous land owners of large holdings, such as those at Andersen Air Force Base and including the very land at NCTS envisioned by the Federal Government for the new Marine Corps base, opted out of the settlement and their claims against the Federal Government under that law have not been settled to this day; and
-1 Point was declared excess in the 1990's and was grabbed quietly, without

-2 fanfare or advance notice, by the U.S. Fish & Wildlife Service, rather than
+WHEREAS, the final insult to the people of Guam came when the 385 acres of the former Naval Facility, Guam at Ritidian Point was declared excess in the 1990's and was grabbed quietly, without fanfare or advance notice, by the U.S. Fish & Wildlife Service rather than being returned to the original land owners via the Government of Guam; and

-WHEREAS, a former Assistant U.S. Attorney handling land matters in Guam in 2000 and 2001, freely admitted that many Chamorro landowners at the time were cheated out of their land by land agents telling them that the paperwork to be signed was compensation for damage to coconut trees or that the land would be returned to the owner once there was no longer any need for it; and
+WHEREAS, a former Assistant U.S. Attorney handling land matters in Guam in 2000 and 2001, freely admitted that many Chamorro land owners at the time were cheated out of their land by land agents telling them that the paperwork to be signed was compensation for damage to coconut trees or that the land would be returned to the owner once there was no longer any need for it; and

-WHEREAS, this sordid history of the people of Guam's most precious resource, other than its children, needs to be and must be appreciated by the United States federal government; and
+WHEREAS, this sordid history of the people of Guam's most precious resource, other than its children, needs to be and must be appreciated by the United States Federal Government; and